md8-habibullah/Neurootix-Project/README.md

 -   **`src/components/`**: Contains the React components used to build the website.
     -   `HeroSection`: The main landing section with a rotating carousel of AI solutions.
-    -   `ServicesSection`: Highlights the key services offered by NeoRootix.
+    -   `ServicesSection`: Highlights the key services offered by Neurootix.
     -   `AISolutionsSection`: Showcases specific AI solutions with detailed descriptions.
     -   `AboutSection`: Provides information about the company.
     -   `PricingSection`: Displays transparent pricing plans for different AI solutions.